 The steak cooked very quickly, cooking in 2 batches in my large cast iron pan.

 I've long shared the recipe author’s appreciation of the beautiful, thinly-sliced marbled meats at my local Asian markets, so much so that I use these for my home version of a Philly cheesesteak.

 This was a fun variation of a quick meal, one you can use year-round but is especially appreciated in summer when you want to spend as brief a time as possible at the stove.
 It definitely resembled a posh cheesesteak.

-By preparing the butter in advance, you are ready to cook and should have everyone ready to sit down and eat as soon as you’re done!
-While I thought the butter had plenty of flavor when I tasted it before cooking, I think I would prefer it a bit more intense the next time, increasing the amounts of the peppers.
+By preparing the butter in advance, you're ready to cook and should have everyone ready to sit down and eat as soon as you’re done.
+While I thought the butter had plenty of flavor when I tasted it before cooking, I think I'd prefer it a bit more intense the next time, increasing the amounts of the peppers.

 This was the first time I had a reason to open my jar of Urfa biber, so this purple smokey pepper was a new element.
 Thank you Santa!
 The extra butter is stashed in the freezer for the next time I want to grab some shabu shabu beef on the way home.